Lug sail: Procedures for tacking by dipping

 This procedure is also necessary for gybing a dipping lug.
 Reportedly, this action can be completed expeditiously on a larger boat with four hands.
 On smaller boats, the sail is simply lowered and the mast unstepped to allow the sail to be moved beneath it to the other side and the mast to be re-stepped and the sail raised.

 On larger luggers, like the Fifie, large dipping lug sails were possible only with the introduction of steam-powered capstans to facilitate with dipping.

 Extent of use

-Block reports that the rig was widely used in Europe from the seventeenth through the nineteenth centuries for small fishing vessels and other coasters because of their good performance to windward.
+The rig was widely used in Europe from the seventeenth through the nineteenth centuries for small fishing vessels and other coasters because of their good performance to windward.
 This popularity extended to smugglers and privateers and the French chasse-marée fishing boats.